 You can use it during both foreplay and penetrative sex, too.

 Have you ever used sex toys to pleasure your partner during foreplay?
 For women, there are clitoral suction vibrators and rabbits that can help them climax.
 And some men might enjoy vibrating butt plugs or handheld massagers.
+With advancements like FeelMe AI, which combines artificial intelligence with sexual technology, you can elevate these experiences to be more interactive and personalized.

 When touching each other in foreplay, take your time.
 Don’t race through it and keep asking your partner if they like what you’re doing.